-The "Secondary Solicitation of Information" is notification sent to the prosecuting district attorney's office and the judge regarding an offender convicted of a serious felony.
+The "Secondary Solicitation of Information" is a notification sent to the prosecuting district attorney's office and the judge regarding an offender convicted of a serious felony.
 The notification is made six months prior to the offender's statutorily mandated parole eligibility date.
 The additional communication affords the Board the opportunity to receive the current views and any additional information from the district attorney and the judge in the most serious cases.
-In FY19, more than 6,000 such notifications were sent, doubling the number sent during the previous fiscal year.
+In FY20, more than 1,500 such case notifications were sent.

-The Board also sent 202 statutory 90-day notifications regarding pending paroles for offenders convicted of a "serious violent felony."
-This notification gives prosecutors an additional opportunity to convey to the Board any information necessary before the offender is released.
-This notification covers the offenses known as the "seven deadly sins" which are murder, armed robbery, kidnapping, rape, aggravated child molestation, aggravated sodomy and aggravated sexual battery (O.C.G.A. § 17-10-6.1.).
+The Board also sent 347 statutory 90-day notifications regarding pending paroles for offenders convicted of a "serious violent felony."
+This notification gives prosecutors an additional opportunity to send any information necessary before a final release decision by the Board.
+This notification covers the offenses known as the "seven deadly sins" which are murder, armed robbery, kidnapping, rape, aggravated child molestation, aggravated sodomy and aggravated sexual battery (O.C.G.A. § section 17-10-6.1.).
 The notification is sent a minimum of 90-days in advance of a clemency release for those offenses.